-- Packages and services-Your Linux server must have the following packages and services installed before you can install and use Double-Take Availability.
-See your operating system documentation for details on these packages and utilities. - sshd (or the package that installs sshd) - Isb - parted - /usr/bin/which - /usr/sbin/dmidecode - /usr/bin/scp (only if you will be performing push installations from the Double-Take Console to your source servers) - Target host server-The target host server must be an ESX server.
-It can be any of the following ESX operating systems. - ESX 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 4.1 Standard, Advanced, Enterprise, or Enterprise Plus - ESXi 5.0 Standard, Enterprise, or Enterprise Plus - ESXi 5.1 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - ESXi 5.5 Essentials, Essentials Plus, Standard, Enterprise, or Enterprise Plus - Virtual recovery appliance-The target ESX host must have an existing virtual machine, known as a virtual recovery appliance.
-This will be an OVF (Open Virtualization Format) virtual machine included with Double-Take.
-You must install this virtual machine before you can establish protection.
-When you establish protection, the virtual recovery appliance will create a new virtual machine, mount disks, format disks, and so on.
-If failover occurs, the new virtual machine is detached from the virtual recovery appliance and powered on.
+- Packages and services-Each Linux server must have the following packages and services installed before you can install and use Carbonite Availability.
+See your operating system documentation for details on these packages and utilities. - sshd (or the package that installs sshd) - parted - /usr/bin/which - /usr/sbin/dmidecode - /usr/bin/scp (only if you will be performing push installations from the Carbonite Replication Console to your Linux servers) - /lib/lsb/init-functions (only if you are installing on Red Hat, Oracle Enterprise Linux, CentOS, or SUSE) - vCenter-vCenter is not required, but if you are using it, then you must use version 5.5 or later.
+If you upgrade your version of vCenter after it has been entered into the Carbonite Replication Console, you must remove and re-add the vCenter in order for the console to recognize the upgraded version. - vMotion-Host vMotion is only supported if you are using vCenter.
+Storage vMotion is not supported. - Target host server-The target host server must be an ESX server.
+It can be any of the following ESX operating systems. - ESXi 5.5 - ESXi 6.0 - ESXi 6.5 - Virtual recovery appliance-The target ESX host must have an existing virtual machine, known as a virtual recovery appliance.
+This will be an OVF (Open Virtualization Format) virtual machine included with Carbonite Availability.
+You must install this virtual machine before you can begin protection.
+When you begin protection, the virtual recovery appliance will create a new virtual machine, mount disks, format disks, and so on.
+When failover occurs, the new virtual machine is detached from the virtual recovery appliance and powered on.
 Once the new virtual machine is online, it will have the identity, data, and system state of the source.
 Since the virtual recovery appliance maintains its own identity, it can be reused for additional failovers.
 Keep in mind the following caveats for the virtual recovery appliance.

 - The virtual recovery appliance must be a standalone virtual machine. - It should not reside in any multiple virtual machine vApp. - The appliance is pre-configured for optimal performance.
-You do not need to modify the memory, CPU, or other configurations. - You should not install or run anything else on this appliance. - The firewall is disabled and should remain disabled. - A single virtual recovery appliance can protect a maximum of 59 volume groups and raw block devices (combined) from any number of sources. - vCenter-vCenter is not required, but if you are using it, then you must use version 4.1 or later. - Permissions-If you want to limit the permissions required for the account that you will be using for your full server to ESX appliance job, your account must have at a minimum the permissions listed below.
-These permissions can be set at the vCenter, Datacenter, or host level. - Datastore-Allocate Space, Browse Datastore, Low level file operations, and Remove File - Host, Local Operations-Create Virtual Machine, Delete Virtual Machine, and Reconfigure virtual machine - Network-Assign Network - Resource-Assign virtual machine to resource pool - Scheduled Task-Create Tasks, Modify Task, Remove Task, and Run Task - Tasks-Create task and Update task - Virtual Machine, Configuration-Add existing disk, Add new disk, Add or remove device, Change resource, Modify device settings, and Remove disk - Virtual Machine, Interaction-Device connection, Power off, and Power on - Virtual Machine, Inventory-Create new, Register, Remove, and Unregister - vMotion-Host vMotion is only supported if you are using vCenter.
-Storage vMotion is not supported. - System memory-The minimum system memory on each server should be 1 GB.
-The recommended amount for each server is 2 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
-This is approximately 285 MB on a Linux source server.
-The appliance needs approximately 620 MB.
+You do not need to modify the memory, CPU, or other configurations. - You should not install or run anything else on this appliance. - The firewall is disabled and should remain disabled. - A single virtual recovery appliance can protect a maximum of 59 volume groups and raw block devices (combined) from any number of sources. - Permissions-If you want to limit the permissions required for the account that you will be using for your full server to ESX job, your account must have at a minimum the permissions listed below.
+These permissions can be set at the vCenter, Datacenter, or host level. - Datastore-Allocate Space, Browse Datastore, Low level file operations, and Remove File - Host, Local Operations-Create Virtual Machine, Delete Virtual Machine, and Reconfigure virtual machine - Network-Assign Network - Resource-Assign virtual machine to resource pool - Scheduled Task-Create Tasks, Modify Task, Remove Task, and Run Task - Tasks-Create task and Update task - Virtual Machine, Configuration-Add existing disk, Add new disk, Add or remove device, Change resource, Modify device settings, and Remove disk - Virtual Machine, Interaction-Device connection, Power off, and Power on - Virtual Machine, Inventory-Create new, Register, Remove, and Unregister